 FlyOver Canada is a year-round tourist attraction located at 201-999 Canada Place.
 It’s not far from the Pan Pacific Hotel and Vancouver Convention Centre.

-The tourist attraction features a short film on a giant screen where participants are buckled into a row of seats that flies around the various scenes.
+The tourist attraction features a short film on a giant screen where participants buckle themselves into a row of seats that flies around the various scenes.
 The film features smells, light breezes and refreshing mists along with beautiful scenery.
 It’s pretty cool!

 In October each year FlyOver Canada adopts a Halloween theme.
 A couple of years ago the theatre was decorated with ghoulish characters, the introduction show featured dancing skeletons, and the film about Canada included a number of brief cameo appearances by the witch Broomelda flying on a broomstick.

 FlyOver Canada had a new film for Halloween in 2020, named HowlOver Canada.
 The show featured the witch Biker Mama and her loyal cat Tiger Moon.
 After flying across the country from coast to coast to coast, the film ended with an amazing music festival.
-Biker Mama was back in 2021 and returns in 2022.
+Biker Mama has returned each year since.

 HowlOver Canada

-In 2022, the Halloween film runs from September 29th until October 31st.
+The Halloween film ran from September 28th until October 31st in 2023.
 HowlOver Canada shows all day every day with start times every 15 minutes.
-On weekdays there are shows between 10:00 am and 8:00 pm.
-On weekends, holidays and on October 31st, the attraction closes one hour later.

 At FlyOver Canada participants enjoy a pre-show production before heading to the film about Canada where they get strapped in for the ride.
 In all, the experience lasts for around 25 minutes.